Socialism is not impossible

 - The “International Club of Tall People” foundation

-Any of these individuals or groups of individuals are consumer agents when they acquire from the market some product that they want or need (a tomato, a computer, a nuclear reactor).
+Any of these individuals or groups of individuals are consumer agents when they acquire some product that they want or need from the market (a tomato, a computer, a nuclear reactor).
 Many of these consumer agents also play a dual role, as producer agents, supplying the market with all kinds of goods (an X-ray, a semiconductor, a bag of coffee).

 Although the taxonomy of the goods that an economy produces can be quite complex, it is beneficial to distinguish them based on their usage: some goods are meant to be consumed, and therefore their usefulness is terminal, and some others are used within the supply chain of other goods or services.
 The former are known as consumer goods and the latter capital or producer goods (though Mises calls them low-order goods and high-order goods, respectively, a terminology that I find quite appropriate).

 A consumer good is the coffee I had this morning at Starbucks, as well as a rug that the Maltese government bought to adorn the Prime Minister’s office and the tires that NASA bought to put on the rover vehicle it sent to Mars last year.
-Producer goods are the computer program used by a visual effects specialist, the scissors of a hairdresser, and the refrigerator that my local store has to put the beer
+Producer goods are the computer program used by a visual effects specialist, the scissors of a hairdresser, and the refrigerator that my local store has to keep the beer

 Where do the prices come from?